Nix picks cost No. 15 Auburn in 30-22 loss to South Carolina

 Auburn’s offense looked unstoppable the first half and doubled up South Carolina in yardage (243-119) the first 30 minutes — except when Nix put the ball in danger.

-Again, Auburn restored its edge — and Nix found Seth Williams on a 44-yard pass for the Tigers’ longest throw this year — with Tank Bigsby’s 2-yard touchdown run to go up 16-7.

-And again, Nix’s interception — this time by Jaylin Dickerson — got the Gamecocks back in it as Hill ended an 11-play drive with a 1-yard run.

-Nix had 272 yards passing.
-He was also sacked three times.
+Nix had 272 yards passing and was sacked three times.

-Bigby, the Auburn freshman, had 111 yards rushing and went past the century mark for a second straight game.
+Bigsby, the Auburn freshman, had 111 yards rushing and went past the century mark for a second straight game.

+Auburn linebacker Owen Pappoe said the next week was critical for his team.

 THE TAKEAWAY

 Auburn: The Tigers have some offensive issues.
 Nix had thrown only one interception on the season before his three here.
-And Nix and receiver Seth Williams looked to have some feisty words on the sidelines in the third quarter.
+And Nix and receiver Williams looked to have some feisty words on the sidelines in the third quarter.
+Teammate Eli Stove said the two “love each other,” but things like that happen at times.
+“People want to win.
+It’s a competition.
+Seth’s trying to tell Bo something about what the DB’s doing, and Bo is trying to tell him what he saw,” Stove said.

 South Carolina: If the Gamecocks felt good about defeating Vanderbilt last week, they’ll be absolutely giddy with this ranked win before heading to LSU to face the defending — and struggling — national champions next week.
+Offensive coordinator Mike Bobo yelled “Yes, sir!” as he left the press box area for the locker room.

 UP NEXT